RANSAC/RANSAC-Toolbox/README.txt

 ---------------
 I would like to thank the following people for their useful feedback:

-Tamar Back - suggested to check the parameter sigma Frederico Lopes  - raised the issue of repeated points in the  homography estimation Jayanth Nayak - pointed out a bug in the estimation of the lines
+Dong Li - pointed out some bug in the example files Tamar Back - suggested to check the parameter sigma Frederico Lopes  - raised the issue of repeated points in the  homography estimation Jayanth Nayak - pointed out a bug in the estimation of the lines